safe travel

 Frequent name changes or mergers might suggest financial instability or poor management.
 You can track this history via Companies House for free.8 Ask around

 Word of mouth still matters.
 Have friends, family, or colleagues had good experiences with the company?
-If they had a bad experience how was it dealt with.9 Customer Care
+If they had a bad experience how was it dealt with.9 Table numbers

 Every business needs to turn a profit, but do they seem genuinely committed to customer care – or are they only in it for the money?
 Do they keep your deposit if you have to cancel ? do they try to resell your booking ?
 Look for signs of long-term customer relationships and quality service.